Castanet News had a conversation with each mayoral candidate running in the South Okanagan.

 C: Stock is low and prices are high in Penticton for renters, and first-time buyers are feeling priced out.
 Given Penticton's limited footprint, how do we grow housing stock to allow more people to live here?

-C: A related question, what is the city's role in attracting businesses and fostering existing businesses?
+C: What do you think the city the municipality's role should be in attracting new business and fostering existing businesses?

 C: If you had $1 million to spend on anything for the city, how would you spend it?